Trout are one of the most common species of fish on earth. You can catch trout just about anywhere.

 The treble hook is usually dressed.
 This means that it will have some type of hair or feather adornment on the hook.
 The most common type of adornment is bucktail.

 Inline spinners are normally cast upstream and retrieved downstream.
 When retrieving a spinner you have to be sure to retrieve it fast enough to get the spinner to spin.

 Passing an inline spinner past a current break such as a log or rock in blocking stream current is a great tactic.

 Soft Plastic Lures For Trout

 When thinking about soft plastic lures for trout, think small.
-The large worms and crayfish imitations used for bass probably won’t work for smaller creek tout.
+The large worms and crayfish imitations used for bass probably won’t work for smaller creek trout.

 Trout magnets are a prime example of soft plastic trout lures.
 They are are extremely light though.
 So, you’ll definitely want an ultralight casting setup.

 These jig heads start at 1/64th of an ounce.
 I would recommend an outfit designed for line no heavier than 4 pound test for casting these tiny swimbaits.